Logo

 Dallas Attorneys for Loss of Limb in a Truck Accident

-There are no words that can adequately describe what it is like to lose a limb.
+No words can adequately describe what it is like to lose a limb.
 It is traumatic, devastating, and life-changing.
 Yet, those words still don’t fully capture the magnitude of limb loss.
-When a large truck collision causes a catastrophic injury like an amputation, moving forward with life can be a struggle.
+Moving forward with life can be a struggle when a large truck collision causes a catastrophic injury like an amputation.
 Physical complications are a given, but the psychological and financial repercussions can be just as devastating.

-At The Benton Law Firm, we are aware of the struggles that truck accident victims face after losing a limb.
+At The Benton Law Firm, we know truck accident victims’ struggles after losing a limb.
 While you try to come to terms with your loss, the trucking company and its team of insurers and lawyers are trying to mitigate the situation.
 That means attempting to get away with paying you as little as possible for your claim.
 You deserve better.

 If you have lost a limb in a truck accident, talk to an experienced Dallas truck accident attorney with The Benton Law Firm.
-We will handle your case with the utmost sensitivity while attempting to recover the maximum amount of compensation you deserve.
-During this challenging time, don’t try to tackle the trucking company on your own.
+We will handle your case with the utmost sensitivity while attempting to recover the maximum compensation you deserve.
+Don’t try to tackle the trucking company on your own during this challenging time.
 Enlist the help of a skilled and resourceful legal team.
 Call The Benton Law Firm at (214) 777-7777 today for a free and confidential consultation.

 Defining Loss of Limb

 Losing a limb in an accident is sometimes referred to as a “traumatic amputation.”
-An amputation is the removal or loss of a body part such as an arm, leg, toe, or finger.
+An amputation is removing or losing a body part such as an arm, leg, toe, or finger.
 According to Johns Hopkins Medicine, about 45 percent of all amputations are caused by some form of a traumatic accident.

 Traumatic amputations are not uncommon in large truck accidents.
-A 3,000-pound passenger vehicle is no match for an 80,000-pound, fully loaded commercial truck.
-When the two vehicles collide, the occupants of the passenger vehicle are typically the ones that suffer the worst injuries.
+A 3,000-pound passenger vehicle is no match for an 80,000-pound, fully-loaded commercial truck.
+When the two vehicles collide, the occupants of the passenger vehicle typically suffer the worst injuries.

 How Does Limb Loss Happen in Large Truck Accidents?

 Traumatic amputation can happen in several different ways.
 The massive impact of a collision with a commercial truck can force shrapnel straight through a smaller, lighter passenger car.
-These pieces of sharp metal can sheer off a limb like an arm or leg, cutting through muscle and tissue almost like a knife.
+These sharp metal pieces can sheer off a limb like an arm or leg, cutting through muscle and tissue like a knife.

 Large truck collisions can also cause traumatic crushing injuries.
-A limb can easily be pinned between the dash and seat, or other crumpled remains of a car.
+A limb can easily be pinned between a car’s dash and seat or other crumpled remains.
 Limb loss in these circumstances can happen in several different ways.
 The crushing injury may be so severe that the bone, muscle, and other soft tissues are severed from the body.

 Large trucks are fully capable of causing traumatic injuries that will result in the loss of a limb.
 However, accidents involving unsecured cargo and toxic materials are also particularly devastating.
 Loose cargo flying off a truck is capable of causing limb loss injuries.
 Accidents involving flammable or toxic materials can also cause traumatic injuries such as burns.
 While some third- and fourth-degree burns can be treated, extensive tissue loss may be cause for surgical amputation of fingers, toes, arms, and even legs.

-Even if the accident itself does not take off a limb, amputation may still be the ultimate result.
+Even if the accident does not take off a limb, amputation may still be the ultimate result.
 Sometimes, the damage caused to tissue and bone is so extensive the best course of action is a surgical amputation.
-A physician may deem the limb not viable, meaning there may not be enough tissue or bone to successfully reattach the appendage.
+A physician may deem the limb unviable, meaning there may not be enough tissue or bone to reattach the appendage successfully.
 The same is true for blood flow.
-If tissue damage is too great, physicians may not be able to reestablish adequate blood flow to the appendage.
+If tissue damage is too great, physicians may be unable to reestablish adequate blood flow to the appendage.
 Without adequate blood flow, the limb will slowly die, and surgical amputation is generally required to save the victim’s life.

 Compensation for Losing a Limb